History of the Jews in Guyana

-The history of the Jews in Guyana goes as far back at the 1600s.
+The history of the Jews in Guyana goes as far back as the 1600s.
 Representation has always been low, and by the 1930s there was neither an organized Jewish community nor a synagogue in the capital city of Georgetown.
 In the late 19th and early 20th centuries, several Jewish families immigrated to British Guiana from Arab lands to avoid persecution and expand business opportunities.

 History

 Pre 20th Century

 The earliest records of Jews in Guyana was in the mid-1600s, when Jewish settlers arrived in the Dutch colony of Essequibo.
 In 1658, the Dutch agreed with David Nassy to establish a colony of Jews on the Pomeroon River, which flourished, becoming a prized possession of the Dutch, until its destruction in 1666 by an incursion by the English from Barbados under Major John Scott.
 The Jews of Pomeroon (Bowroom) fled, following the destruction of their colony, mostly to Suriname, where they were granted unprecedented religious freedoms.

 British Guiana was part of the expanding British Empire, which included much of the Middle East.
 The expansion of the sugar cane industry in British Guiana allowed the British to encourage workers (initially indentured Portuguese from Madeira, and then East Indians from South India), and the expansion of the economy brought opportunities to Jews from warm lands to emigrate.
 Most of the Jewish migration during this period came from British controlled portions of the Middle East including what is now modern Iraq, and were erroneously identified as Assyrians and called "Syrians."
 Prominent among these families were affluent Jews including the Elias family from Palestine who ran several mercantile exchanges until the great fires of the 1960s put them out of business.
 There were also several other Jewish merchant families erroneously identified as Arabs.
 Until the 1960s, there were close to a few hundred Jewish merchants who were categorized as "Syrians".
 Most of the Jews returned to the Middle East after racial resentment and political upheaval culminated with race riots of the 1960s.